Five Possible Signs of Vocal Cord Nodules

 3. Neck muscle tension

-A person with vocal cord nodules can experience a lot of tension in his or her neck area, which can leat to head aches or other complications as a result.
+A person with vocal cord nodules can experience a lot of tension in his or her neck area, which can lead to headaches or other complications as a result.

 You might feel a sensation of foreign objects lodged in your pharynx.
-Coughs can become painful.
-It’s especially the case if they’re constant and the time lapses between them are very short.
+This is because coughs can become painful.
+This is especially the case if they’re constant and the time lapses between them are very short.

 5. Body and voice fatigue

 When the body needs to exert itself, fatigue is inevitable.
 When the voice reaches phonetic exhaustion, symptoms appear.

 If you’ve been experiencing voice hoarseness for more than two or three weeks, you should see a doctor do a check-up and detect what is causing you discomfort and what is the most appropriate treatment.

 - An exam conducted by an otolaryngologist (a doctor that specializes in throat, nose, and ear medicine)

 - A voice exam conducted by a speech or language pathologist, or therapist

 - The doctor might also perform a laryngoscopy using an intermittent light in order to examine vocal cord movements